Bryce-Summers/Interpolators/README.md

 Exportation of function code to Processing 3.
 --------------

-Press the big "Go" Button.
+Press the big "GENERATE CODE" Button.

 Current Visual appearance